neijrr/nextcloud_passwords_handbook_ru/Users/Encryption/Enable-End-to-End-Encryption.md

 > :warning: Do not abort the encryption process or reload the page

-## Disabling Client Side Encryption
+## Disabling End to End encryption
-There is no built-in option to disable client side encryption.
+There is no built-in option to disable end to end encryption.
 Passwords offers hidden passwords, which make it impossible to guarantee that all passwords have been decrypted.
 This would either prevent removing the encryption passphrase or leave some passwords unreadable and permanently encrypted.
 If you're sure that you do not have any hidden passwords, you can try the following steps: